-The IOC will contribute to some of the outputs and activities will countries themselves, possibly assisted by other countries and organizations will develop others.
+The IOC will contribute to some of the outputs and activities while countries themselves, possibly assisted by other countries and organizations would develop others.

 This web site provides an overview of IOC capacity development activities, as well as partnerships with other organizations.